arkalim/portfolio/content/experience/16bit.md

 ### Description

-- Integrated Rho product with GE Healthcare’s Edison platform which is expected to significantly increase the adoption of Rho among Canadian hospitals.
-GE Healthcare provided Amazon EKS to deploy Rho, which was originally designed to work on Docker-Compose.
-As a part of this integration, I wrote Kubernetes manifests to migrate Rho from Docker-Compose to Kubernetes.
+- Strategically optimized the product's infrastructure on AWS, resulting in a remarkable cost reduction of over 50% while fortifying network security.
+- Improved the product's availability and fault tolerance through dynamic horizontal scaling on AWS, ensuring uninterrupted service and enhancing user experience.
-- Automated integration testing of all the major backend workflows saving more than 2h of weekly testing time.
+- Automated integration testing using PyTest, effectively saving over 4 hours of manual testing time in each sprint.
-- Asynchronously decoupled individual micro-services using RabbitMQ and implemented dead letter queues (DLQs) for each queue to ensure retry of failed messages.
+- Asynchronously decoupled individual micro-services and introduced dead letter queues (DLQ) to ensure reliable and uninterrupted operation of the product’s pipeline.
-- Wrote Python scripts to automate installation and updation of Rho on customer site.
+- Developed Python scripts to streamline product installation on customer sites, significantly reducing onboarding time by over 200%.
-- Wrote bash scripts to automate the backup and restore functionality of Rho.
+- Performed a comprehensive revamp of the backend codebase, improving readability, fixing bugs, and enhancing performance by identifying and resolving bottlenecks.
+- Actively engaged with potential customers as the lead developer, providing technical guidance and support to drive customer success which increased product adoption by over 20%.
+- Led and mentored a team of 3 junior interns in successfully designing, developing, and seamlessly integrating a sophisticated AI pipeline with the product.
+- Building a cloud-native version of the product on Kubernetes with GitOps principles, to facilitate easy deployment and management of multiple instances of the product on the cloud.

 ![](/experience/16bit/img1.jpeg#center)